flutter/website/flutter-for-ios.md

 ## What is the equivalent of a `UIView` in Flutter?

-On iOS the majority of anything you may want to create in the UI is done using view objects, which are instances of the `UIView` class.
+On iOS, the majority of anything you may want to create in the UI is done using view objects, which are instances of the `UIView` class.
 These can act as containers for other `UIView` classes, which form your layout.

 In Flutter, the equivalent to this is a `Widget`.
-However these have a few differences to a  `UIView`.
+However, these have a few differences to a  `UIView`.
 To start, widgets only exist for one frame, and on every new frame, Flutter’s framework creates a new tree of widget instances.
 In comparison, an iOS view is drawn once and does not redraw until it is